gorenje/node-red-streaming/README.md

 - Include themselves in the [`_streamPipeline` array](https://github.com/gorenje/node-red-streaming/blob/fd161b2632ad081bfd2ab04f9a07b631e63f3f7e/nodes/archivestream.js#L95-L98)
 - Provide a [`createStream`](https://github.com/gorenje/node-red-streaming/blob/fd161b2632ad081bfd2ab04f9a07b631e63f3f7e/nodes/archivestream.js#L15-L79) function for defining streams.

-That sounds simple and example of this can be found:
+That sounds simple and examples of this can be found:

 - [LineStream](https://github.com/gorenje/node-red-streaming/blob/fd161b2632ad081bfd2ab04f9a07b631e63f3f7e/nodes/linestream.js#L42-L55) and here [LineStream](https://github.com/gorenje/node-red-streaming/blob/fd161b2632ad081bfd2ab04f9a07b631e63f3f7e/nodes/linestream.js#L66-L68)
 - [FileStream](https://github.com/gorenje/node-red-streaming/blob/fd161b2632ad081bfd2ab04f9a07b631e63f3f7e/nodes/filestream.js#L14-L56) and here [FileStream](https://github.com/gorenje/node-red-streaming/blob/fd161b2632ad081bfd2ab04f9a07b631e63f3f7e/nodes/filestream.js#L72-L75)
 - [DeCompStream](https://github.com/gorenje/node-red-streaming/blob/fd161b2632ad081bfd2ab04f9a07b631e63f3f7e/nodes/decompstream.js#L18-L51) and here [DeCompStream](https://github.com/gorenje/node-red-streaming/blob/fd161b2632ad081bfd2ab04f9a07b631e63f3f7e/nodes/decompstream.js#L62-L64)

-Any third-party node can implement with this functionality and these nodes can be then be used in conjunction with the existing nodes.
+Any third-party node can implement this functionality and these nodes can be then be used in conjunction with the existing nodes.

 ## Examples

 An example ETL pipeline that uses these nodes is [available](https://flowhub.org/f/c520d9da20ad7f1d).
-This pipeline can also be viewed in [Node-RED](https://cdn.flowhub.org/?fhid=c520d9da20ad7f1d&t=0) (static, batteries included).
+This pipeline can also be viewed in [Node-RED](https://cdn.flowhub.org/?fhid=c520d9da20ad7f1d&t=0) (static, batteries not included).

 ## Contributing

 Even though this codebase is maintained as a Node-RED [flow](https://flowhub.org/f/c620b688530123aa), contributions can be made using pull requests.

 If you have an idea for a streaming node, then create it using the API described above and include it in your *own* package, there is no need to have third-party streaming nodes included here.
 A good naming convention would be `@scope/node-red-streaming-XXXX` but its not a requirement.

 ## TODOs